Roksan Xerxes: Tonearms and cartridges

 Early versions were a platform for mounting third party tonearms.
-Prior to the launch of Roksan's maiden tonearm – the Artemiz, it was most commonly partnered with the Rega RB300 (at the "budget" end), and the SME V (at the "top" end).
+Prior to the launch of Roksan's maiden tonearm, the Artemiz, the Xerxes was most commonly partnered with the Rega RB300 (at the "budget" end), and the SME V (at the "top" end).
 Other 12-inch arms, like AudioQuest or SME 309, were also chosen by buyers.
 The Rega was able to function in a way that seemed more synergistic with the Xerxes than the LP12.
 In both price and performance terms, the original Xerxes, fitted with the Rega RB300 costing £95, became a head-on (and cheaper) alternative to the LP12 fitted with the Linn Ittok arm.

 By 2010, Roksan has three tonearms to partner their deck: the Artemiz, the Tabriz (and its 'Zi' version) and the unipivot Nima.

 Roksan Artemiz

 Launched in 1987 priced at £350, Artemiz is the flagship tonearm whose design was also a break from established conventions.
-The arm and headshell is a one-piece construction; the large-gauge aluminium tube interference-fitted at one end into a massive yoke that is the bearing.
-The tube is flat at the other end to provide for mounting the cartridge.
+The arm and headshell is a one-piece construction, with the large-gauge aluminium tube interference-fitting at one end into a massive yoke that houses the bearing; the tube is flat at the other end to provide for mounting the cartridge.
 The arm is finished in a matt resonant paint.
 Unusually, there is no finger lift for cueing but the arm is fitted with a conventional lever-operated lift/lower assembly.

-The bearing housings are at either side and the vertical bearings are above and below the arm tube are massive, and machined from a single solid piece.
+The bearing housings at either side, and the vertical bearings above and below the arm tube, are massive, and machined from a single solid piece.
 The bearings have a pyramidal arrangement: the upper component, consisting of three ball-bearings arranged in a triangle, rests on a single ball-bearing below.
 The bearings have deliberate play in them which allows movement in response to the dynamic forces when records are tracked.

 The Artemiz also possesses an "intelligent counterweight".
 Its fulcrum is balanced on a stub at the rear of the arm so that its weight is decoupled from the arm and its centre of gravity low.
 A rider, with a small indentation for the fulcrum, can be moved incrementally along the stub to adjust tracking weight.
-The pendulum is tuned to 2Hz, outside the range of warps and vibrations from footfalls.
+The pendulum is tuned to 2 Hz, outside the range of warps and vibrations from footfalls.
 Bias is adjustable by spring and a threaded counterweight.
 The arm is wired using Isoda wire made to Roksan's specification.
 One end is terminated by cartridge tags, and the other has gold-plated RCA phono jacks.
 The wire has one join, in the arm base, where the thin cartridge wires are melded with sturdier phono leads.